Jay Lycurgo

 Jay Lycurgo (born 6 February 1998) is an English actor.
-On television, he is known for his roles as in the DC Universe series Titans (2021–2023) and the Netflix series The Bastard Son & The Devil Himself (2022).
-For performance in the film Steve, he earned a British Independent Film Award nomination.
+On television, he is known for his roles in the DC Universe series Titans (2021–2023) and the Netflix series The Bastard Son & The Devil Himself (2022).
+For his performance in the film Steve (2025), he won a British Independent Film Award.

 Early life

 Lycurgo grew up in Croydon, the youngest of four children.
 He is of Jamaican, Sierra Leonean, and British heritage.
 His father is former professional footballer David Johnson.
 Lycurgo was partly inspired to act through watching productions at the local Fairfield Halls.
 After not getting into the BRIT School, his teacher suggested drama school.
 He went on to graduate with a Bachelor of Arts in Acting from Arts Educational School (ArtsEd) in 2019.